 After you follow all escalation routes, if you and your solicitor are still unhappy, you could speak to the ICO.
 While the ICO cannot issue compensation for those affected by the data breach, they have the power to investigate it and report on their findings.
 That report could provide important evidence of what happened, who was to blame and what information leaks.
 All of this is crucial for a successful Virgin Media data breach claim should you ever need to file one.

 If you need to ask the ICO to step in, you should do so after 3-months have passed since you last communicated meaningfully with the company you’re complaining about.
 Be warned, though.
 The ICO could refuse to investigate claims that have taken too long to reach them.

-Once your solicitor has the evidence they need to proceed, they’ll contact the company and explain why you believe compensation should be paid.
-If you’d like one of our advisors to review your claim to see if a solicitor will take it on, please reach out to us today.
+Once your solicitor has the evidence they need to proceed, they’ll contact the company and explain why you believe breach of data compensation should be paid.
+If you’d like one of our advisors to review your claim, please reach out to us today.

 How Could Victims Of Data Privacy Breaches Receive Compensation?

 Now we’re going to consider what compensation you might receive when claiming for a data breach.
 Claims must have a thorough assessment by your solicitor before the request goes through because many different elements could affect how much you claim.

 In general, data breach compensation claims have two elements.

 Material damages claims come when you suffer financial losses and non-material damages for psychological injuries resulting from the data breach.